(Updated: September 2016)

 Dougie Vipond [drums/vocals]: is a TV presenter for BBC Scotland.
 He has fronted sport, travel and rural affairs programmes including Sportscene, Landward, and The Great Climb, which won a Scottish BAFTA.
 In 2012, he took part in an event for Sport Relief in which he sailed, ran, rowed and cycled round Britain.
 He regards going back on tour with Deacon Blue as "quite relaxing.
 I’ve just got to sit on a bus."
 He likes to remind the others that, at 49, he remains the baby of the group.

 Gregor Philp [guitars/vocals]: has played live with Deacon Blue since their 2008 tour with Simple Minds.
 He has helped Ricky to record demos for The Hipsters, A New House and Believers, and co-wrote songs on all three albums.

 Lewis Gordon [bass]: covered a session for Deacon Blue in 2008 and has been on stage and in the studio with them ever since.
 A young musician who has worked with John Fratelli, he is also a songwriter who used to phone Ricky to ask his advice about the music business.

 Ewen Vernal [bass]: played in Deacon Blue until the 1994 break-up and now plays with Capercaillie.

 Graeme Kelling [guitar]: was a member of Deacon Blue until his death in 2004 from pancreatic cancer.
-There’s a dedication to him on the album cover of The Hipsters.
+There was a dedication to him on the album cover of The Hipsters.
 "He was the only one of us who was a true hipster," Ricky says.
 "He was the cool guy with the Ray-Bans and the Katharine Hamnett jackets.
 He lived the life.
-It’s eight years since he died, and truly a day doesn’t pass without us thinking about him and very often talking about him and the stories that all come up."
+Truly a day doesn’t pass without us thinking about him and very often talking about him and the stories that all come up."